edgedb/easy-edgedb/chapter3/index.md

 The output is `{Object {name: 'Hungary'}}`, showing us that we deleted Hungary.
 And now if we do `SELECT Country` we get a `{}`, which confirms that we did delete them all.

+(Fun fact: `DELETE` statements in EdgeDB are actually [syntactic sugar](https://www.edgedb.com/docs/edgeql/statements/delete/) for `DELETE (SELECT ...)`.
+You'll be learning something called `LIMIT` in the next chapter with `SELECT` and as you do so, keep in mind that you can apply the same to `DELETE` too.)

 Finally, let's insert Hungary and Romania again to finish the chapter.
 We'll leave them alone now.

 [Here is all our code so far up to Chapter 3.](code.md)